-Work has continued on the Commission's reference on Complaints Against Judiciary.
-The Commission has engaged Project Writer the Hon Neville Owen, former Supreme Court Judge, to complete the necessary consultations and to draft a Discussion Paper.
-The Commission is in the process of finalising the Discussion Paper which it expects to publish in the very near future.
+Work was substantially completed on the Commission's reference on Complaints Against Judiciary.
+The Commission has conducted thorough consultations with major stakeholders and other interested parties.
+Project Writer the Hon Neville Owen, former Supreme Court Judge, completed a draft Discussion Paper which the Commission finalised and published in September 2012.
+The Commission is in the process of completing the Final Report and recommendations to Parliament which take into account the 16 submissions received.
+It is expected that the Final Report will be finalised by August 2013 and sent to the Attorney General for tabling in early September 2013.